Cryogenic platform to investigate strong microwave cavity-spin coupling in correlated magnetic materials: Conclusion

 In our future research endeavors, we plan to enhance our experimental setup by introducing precision-machined resonators, optimizing the microwave bridge, and conducting experiments at lower temperatures in a dilution refrigerator.
 This upgraded configuration goes beyond mere integration with a network analyzer; it promises heightened control and versatility.
 Additionally, our upcoming studies aim to explore the time-domain response of the strongly coupled states identified in this work.
 We expect that these advancements will not only contribute to our understanding of an effective and accessible technique but also drive progress in the fields of condensed matter and quantum information.

-\ack The work at Georgia Tech was supported by the National Science Foundation under award NSF-DMR-1750186 (A.J., M.M.).
-Stints at Sandia's Center for Integrated Nanotechnologies (CINT) by A. J. were funded by the Georgia Tech -- Sandia Academic Alliance.
-The work at Sandia (A. J., M. L.) was supported by CINT under proposal number 2021B0064.
-We are grateful to Oleg Starykh for nudging into the realm of ESR in quantum magnets and Henrik R\o{}nnow for pointing out invaluable Ref.~\cite{yang_investigation_2023} to us.
+\acknowledgments The work at Georgia Tech was supported by the National Science Foundation under award NSF-DMR-1750186 (A.K.J., M.M.).
+This work was performed, in part, at the Center for Integrated Nanotechnologies, an Office of Science User Facility operated for the U.S. Department of Energy (DOE) Office of Science.
+Sandia National Laboratories is a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International, Inc., for the U.S. DOE’s National Nuclear Security Administration under contract DE-NA-0003525.
+The views expressed in the article do not necessarily represent the views of the U.S. DOE or the United States Government.
+We are grateful to Oleg Starykh for nudging us into the realm of ESR in quantum magnets and Henrik R\o{}nnow for pointing out invaluable references to us.